canonical/jaas-documentation/tutorial/deploy_jimm_microk8s.rst

     juju status --watch 1s

 Eventually all application should reach an ``active`` state except for the ``kratos-external-idp-integrator`` application.
 This application allows you to connect your identity platform to an external identity provider like Google, GitHub, Microsoft, etc. This is necessary because the identity provider only acts as an identity broker.

-We recommend using the following `how-to <https://charmhub.io/topics/canonical-identity-platform/how-to/integrate-external-identity-provider>`__ and choosing your preferred identity provider.
-Note that you can temporarily skip this step and return to it later, JIMM can still run without integrating the identity bundle to an external identity provider but login to JIMM will not work.
+A summary on how to set this up is provided in the next step.

 Now run the following commands to create offers that will be consumed in the next step.